frankwu5099/fasterpython-demo/README.md

 # fasterpython-demo
-A Binder demo for different way to accelerate python
+A notebook on doing numerical calculation efficiently with python